oroinc/documentation/user/back-office/customers/customer-users/index.rst

 .. image:: /user/img/customers/customer_user_roles/CustomerUserRolesManageAccounts_cust.png
    :alt: The list of account management capabilities

+.. _user-guide--customers--customer-user-impersonate:

 Impersonate a Customer User
 ---------------------------

 .. hint:: This feature is available in the Enterprise edition.

-For troubleshooting purposes, user impersonation allows back-office users with the **Login as Customer User** :ref:`role capability <admin-capabilities>` to access and operate the OroCommerce storefront as if they were logged in as a specific customer user.
+For troubleshooting purposes or to place orders on behalf of a customer user, you can use user impersonation to allow back-office users with the **Login as Customer User** :ref:`role capability <admin-capabilities>` to access and operate the OroCommerce storefront as if they were logged in as a specific customer user.
 Such back-office user is redirected to the website assigned to the customer user they are impersonating (i.e., the website where the customer user registered).

 .. hint:: Before proceeding, make sure this feature is enabled in the system configuration :ref:`globally <system-configuration-user-impersonation>` or :ref:`per organization <organization-user-impersonation>`.